blaines/uat/uat-consul/README.md

     }
     ```

-# Server Mode (use actual consul server)
+Server Mode

     Append a locally configured path to the end of the host/port (support for multiple service N/A)

     ```
     {